 3. Broken Support Springs

 Another possible cause for your saggy couch is the support springs.
-While the sofa is still turned over, check to see if any of the springs are broken or detached?
-If so, it will require special tools or a furniture
+While the sofa is still turned over, check to see if any of the springs are broken or detached.
+If so, it is still fixable but may require special tools.

 Repairing Your Couch’s Support

-Like houses, couches can be constructed in a number of different ways and the materials used to make them will affect how they are repaired.
+Like houses, couches can be constructed in a number of different ways.
+The materials used to make them will affect how they are repaired.
 Your couch may have a wooden frame, a metal frame or spring support- this will determine what supplies you’ll need for your DIY project.

 Wood frames can be repaired by either replacing or reinforcing the broken piece of wood or particle board and replacing the screws.
 To do this, you’ll need to take measurements of the broken slats and replace them with a piece of plywood from the hardwood store.

 Metal frames are a bit more complicated to repair.
-The good news is, they are pretty hard to break so it’s likely that your issue bent piece of the frame.
-You can straighten out the bent piece.
+The good news is, they are pretty hard to break so it’s likely that your issue may be only a bent frame, which you can simply straighten out.